Joint pain in dogs: How to help with arthritis and other disorders

 Hereditary

 A hereditary condition describes something that an animal is born with like spinal deformities or joint dysplasia.
-Both hip dysplasia and elbow dysplasia are seen in some dogs more than others, with large breeds like Labrador Retrievers and German Shepherds being most affected.
+Both hip dysplasia in dogs and elbow dysplasia are seen in some pups more than others, with large breeds like Labrador Retrievers and German Shepherds being most affected.

 The joint doesn’t develop properly in affected animals.
 This means the bones do not fit together perfectly causing abnormal rubbing and friction.
 This creates pain and inflammation in the joint and can lead to secondary changes like arthritis.
 The joint may also be more lax than normal causing the dog to be weak when exercising.